mjyeaney/IndexCompression/readme.md

 ### Known Issues

-* Not sure the encoder is correctly returning d-gap lists correctly yet...this code is still being flushed out and un-tested.
+* Not sure the encoder is correctly returning d-gap lists correctly yet...this code is still being flushed out and unit-tested.
 Working on cleaning that up.
 * This project is only for exploring query performance on compressed data lists; persistence is not handled at all, nor is this attempting to be a complete data store (working on another project for that).